RP 208 #4.18 GOD NEVER SAID "THE SEVENTH DAY OF THE WEEK"

 Note: Beware when anyone argues on the basis of what the scripture does not say; it is almost always false.
 Look at the scripture:

-(Genesis 1:5) "And the evening and the morning were the first day."
+(Genesis 1:5) "And there was evening and morning the first day."

-(Genesis 1:8) "And the evening and the morning were the second day."
+(Genesis 1:8) "And there was evening and morning the second day."

-(Genesis 1:13) "And the evening and the morning were the third day."
+(Genesis 1:13) "And there was evening and morning the third day."

-(Genesis 1:19) "And the evening and the morning were the fourth day."
+(Genesis 1:19) "And there was evening and morning the fourth day."

-(Genesis 1:23) "And the evening and the morning were the fifth day."
+(Genesis 1:23) "And there was evening and morning the fifth day."

-(Genesis 1:31) "And the evening and the morning were the sixth day."
+(Genesis 1:31) "And there was evening and morning the sixth day."

 And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made."